PiDR: Physics-Informed Inertial Dead Reckoning for Autonomous Platforms: Conclusion

 \section{Conclusion}

 In pure inertial navigation, low-cost inertial sensors cause rapid drift as their measurements contain noise and other error terms.
 To mitigate drift, we developed PiDR, a physics-informed framework for GNSS-denied environments and situations where external updates are unavailable.
+To further enhance the accuracy and reduce residual drift, an EKF-based refinement stage is incorporated to fuse PiDR predictions as external updates.
 We demonstrated using a mobile robot, where the motion is planar and less affected by environmental disturbances, and using an AUV, where hydrodynamic disturbances and complex 3D dynamics are present, that our PiDR outperforms the baseline approach for pure inertial navigation.

 Our PiDR model seamlessly integrates the DL approach and the dynamics of strapdown inertial navigation, using a composite loss function.
 Specifically, PiDR employs a neural state representation coupled with physics-based residual enforcement at collocation points, allowing the model to learn navigation states in a continuous and physically meaningful manner across multiple platforms.
 It enables interpretability of the model and also retains the flexibility of DNN.